Bizarre Public Sex: Car Owner Discovers A Perverted Trio On His Vehicle

 Everyone agrees, though, that they had never seen anything like that act of bizarre public sex.

 The report does not detail the altercation that ensued after the couple was spotted, but it only stands to reason that the offenders (the three people engaging in the public sex act) were arrested.
-Further evidence of this fact is that none of their names has been released.
+Further evidence of this fact is that none of their names have been released.

 Hopefully, the three (if they stay in touch) will think to take whatever bizarre fetishes they want to engage in to a more private venue next time.

-[Featured image by Sadeugra/iStock]
+[Featured Image by Sadeugra/iStock]